Adaptive projections

 Map Projections

-A map projection is a way to flatten the globe's surface onto a screen.
-Every projection distorts size, shape and/or distance in its own way, so it's important to pick the right projection for your data.
+A map projection is a way to flatten the planet's surface onto a page or screen.
+Every projection has strengths and weaknesses, so the right projection depends on your use case.

-Mapbox GL JS provides a variety of alternative map projections to address this, offering new options to minimize distortion for a particular use case while keeping other aspects of an interactive map intact.
-The available options include projections optimized for thematic world maps, and projections for representing specific regions (such as the contiguous U.S. or Alaska).
+Mapbox GL JS provides a variety of alternative "adaptive" projections, including projections optimized for thematic world maps, and projections for representing specific regions (such as the contiguous U.S. or Europe).

 Use projections in Mapbox GL JS

-As of the Mapbox GL JS v2.6 release, developers are able to define the projection to use for displaying their map.
-The new projections are compatible with existing tile sources and map styles.
-See this simple example to get started quickly, or explore all available projections in this more advanced example.
+Projections are compatible with all tile sources and most map styles (with a few caveats below).
+See this example to get started quickly, or explore all available projections in this more advanced example.

-You can set the projection through the map constructor’s projection
+You can set the projection by editing the map style in Mapbox Studio, with the map constructor’s projection

 What projections are available?